-A study from Pew Research indicated that the number one quality parents — regardless of their age, race, political leanings, and religion — want their kids to have is responsibility.
+A study from Pew Research indicated that the number one quality parents want their children to develop — regardless of their age, race, political leanings, and religion — is the quality of responsibility.
 Parents were asked to rank the importance of 12 values kids need to learn, and 93% of parents responded that responsibility is “especially important.”

-Yet in our culture, instilling the value of responsibility in kids’ lives seems to be easier said than done.
-Teenagers are constant observers and they’ve had any number of opportunities to see public figures who claim to “take full responsibility” for their actions, but who experience few if any consequences.
-This sends the wrong message to teens.
-When people take ownership for behaviors but face no accountability for their actions, the value of responsibility becomes meaningless.
+Yet, in our culture, instilling the value of responsibility in kids’ lives seems to be easier said than done.
+Teenagers are constant observers, and they’ve had any number of opportunities to see public figures who claim to “take full responsibility” for their actions but who experience few, if any, consequences.
+This sends the wrong message to children.
+When people take ownership of behaviors but face no accountability for their actions, the value of responsibility becomes meaningless.

-So is imparting responsibility to today’s teens a “mission impossible”?
+So, is imparting responsibility to today’s adolescents a “mission impossible”?
 Fortunately, teaching teens responsibility is possible!
 By using intentional and consistent discipline, parents can see their kids grow into responsible adults.

 What Parents Can Do:

 • Teaching responsibility requires parents to set clear expectations and enforce consistent consequences.

 • Make sure the consequences of failing to meet expectations are appropriate.

 • Decide which behaviors are worth battling over and which are not.